arpitBhalla/trio-calls/README.md

 ## :memo: License

-This project is under license from MIT.
-For more details, see the [LICENSE](LICENSE.md) file.
+This project is under license from GPL v3.
+For more details, see the [LICENSE](LICENSE) file.
+You need to seek permission from original author before using it for commercial purpose.

 Made with :heart: by <a href="https://github.com/arpitBhalla" target="_blank">Arpit Bhalla</a>